Republic of China Armed Forces: Air Force

 ROCAF Mirage 2000 fighters escorting the president's plane.

 Air Defense Skyguard system Sparrow missile launcher.

 The Air Force is responsible for defending Taiwanese airspace and assisting in disaster relief.
-In recent years the ROCAF had to send aircraft to respond to Chinese planes entering Taiwan's air defense identification zone.
+In recent years the ROCAF had to send aircraft to respond to Chinese planes entering Taiwan's air defence identification zone.
 Founded on mainland China, the ROC Air Force on Taiwan received U.S. military assistance in the Cold War, including over 400 aircraft, which were mostly fighters.
 Beginning in 1954 with the F-86 Sabre, by the late 1980s the ROCAF's fighter force also had the F-100 Super Sabre, the F-104 Starfighter, and Northrop F-5.
 In the 1990s Taiwan began acquiring more modern aircraft to replace the F-5 and to counter the improving People's Liberation Army Air Force, including the F-16 Fighting Falcon and the Dassault Mirage 2000.

 The Air Force has reduced its total number of aircraft in the mid-2000s, has been replacing them with more modern fighters.
 As of 2015, the ROC Air Force had 384 fighters, 19 transports, and 25 aircraft of other types, a reduction from 420 fighters and 40 transport aircraft as of 2005.
 In 2024 the ROCAF had a total of 35,000 personnel and 430 combat capable aircraft, being organized into 28 squadrons.
 The main components of the ROC Air Force are the Air Combatant Command and the Air Defense and Missile Command, the latter having five brigades equipped with AA missile systems and several battalions of AA artillery.
 Its current fighters include the Dassault Mirage 2000, AIDC F-CK-1 Ching-kuo, and the F-16 Fighting Falcon.
 Although the PLAAF has both technological and numerical superiority over the ROCAF, Taiwan has made efforts to improve its aircraft, including upgrading its F-16 fleet to the most advanced variant, the Block 70 Viper (F-16V).